RMOnft/openDAW/packages/docs/docs-dev/architecture/audio-path.md

 Events enter the **queued** state when the app submits them to the scheduler.
 At their scheduled time they move to the **running** state as the scheduler dispatches them to the audio engine.
 Once an event has been processed by the audio engine it reaches the **completed** state, leaving the scheduler's active set.

+See the [studio core README](../../../studio/core/README.md) for an overview of the engine components involved in this flow.